Wireless Technology Trends

 or maybe you just love finding out about new technology.
 Come and ride the leading edge without getting out of your depth.

-Here are some of the major trends you need to know about...
+Here are some of the major wireless technology trends you need to know about...

-An immaculate technological conception has taken place.
-The fourth generation (4G) of mobile wireless technology (son of 3G) has been conceived and is now gestating, as its parents discuss how to manage the birth, education and what sort of people the new prodigy should associate with.
+An immaculate technological conception has taken place and now the fourth generation (4G) of mobile wireless technology (son of 3G) has been born.

 The effects of this virtually instantaneous mobile broadband will go far beyond just being the next mobile phone.
 The numbers will be huge, so business opportunities in manufacturing, retailing and development of applications such as gaming, will be spectacular.